edvgui/tst-utils/tst_filler/README.md

 # Fill in TST form

 **Prerequisites**:
-1. Have podman installed on your system (no need for nodejs)
+1. Have python>=3.10 installed on your system
+2. A project on the google console, with access to the google drive api: https://console.cloud.google.com/workspace-api

 **Install dependencies**:
 ```bash